 Congrats on earning your GED diploma and even more on making it into the college you applied to!
 Now, you can work toward a degree and the career you’ve been dreaming about.
 Isn’t that something?!

 In college, keeping your academic achievement is crucial, not only for academic success but also to make sure your federal student aid will not be in jeopardy.

-If you’ll manage to get good grades at midterms, you would be eager to maintain this achievement until the end of the semester, and next semester, right?
+If you’ll manage to get good grades at midterms, you will be eager to maintain this achievement until the end of the semester and next semester, right?

 However, if your grades are not that great, then you have to try harder than ever.
 Let’s consider a few good tips to help you keep your academic achievement.